beyarkay/masters-thesis/src/03_lit_review.md

 raysarkarHandGestureRecognition2013, anwarHandGestureRecognition2019,
 rashidWearableTechnologiesHand2019, chenSurveyHandPose2020,
 kudrinkoWearableSensorBasedSign2021}}
-however these reviews are often lacking the depth of prior work.
+however these reviews lack the depth of prior work.

 ## Hardware Products \label{sec:03-hardware-products}

-Commercially available hand-measurement gloves have historically been a strong predictor of research into glove-based systems.
-Without affordable off-the-shelf hand measurement gloves, the amount of research is limited by the number of researchers who have expertise in both electronics and computer science.
+Affordable, off-the-shelf hand-measurement gloves allow researchers without expertise in electronics to explore the field of gesture recognition.
 This subsection explores hardware products which have been used for glove-based gesture recognition.
 Figure \ref{fig:03_hardware_for_gloves} shows the different kinds of hardware used over time for glove-based gesture recognition systems.

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_hardware_for_gloves}
-    \caption[Hardware used for glove-based gesture recognition]{Different
+    \caption[Hardware Used for Glove-based Gesture Recognition]{Different
     hardware used for glove-based systems.
 The Contactglove was used by
     \cite{felsGloveTalkIIaNeuralnetworkInterface1998}, the Technische
     Universität Berlin (TUB) Sensorglove by